Questioning the Army’s Loyalties

 Wasn’t that a glaring contravention of the Pakistani constitution and its laws that General Musharraf willfully permitted, using his absolute power?
 The GHQ League was then equally complicit in Musharraf’s carte-blanche to the American army.
 The coup of October 1999 and the Kargil fiasco in the summer of the same year are two glaring examples of how the armed forces manage to contravene and circumvent the constitution.

-But has somebody spoken about trying the main characters involved in this scam?
-If the civilians are called into question for their loyalty and oath to the constitution of Pakistan, why not also put the spotlight on high-placed military officials, including coup-makers and their abettors?
+high-placed military officials, including coup-makers and their abettors?
 The principle of loyalty to Pakistan and the invocation of Article 6 must be applied across the board and not selectively.
 Whoever contravenes the constitution, or breaches his or her oath, must face the law.
 The Supreme Court, for example, has adamantly pressed for the implementation of its ruling on the controversial National Reconciliation Ordinance (NRO).
 What about the present army chief who, as the then chief of Pakistan’s ISI, was instrumental in crafting the NRO.
 The apex Court’s decision to admit Nawaz Sharif’s petition over the Memogate scandal also raises eyebrows for the simple reason that it continues to sit over Asghar Khan’s petition against the ISI’s role in successive elections, and its funding of anti-PPP alliances?